 The aim of CTF accounts was to engender a savings habit among children; providing a cushion of financial assets as they embark on adult life and empower them to be confident in the management of their financial affairs.

 HMRC sent the parents or guardians of qualifying children a starting payment voucher of £250 or £500 depending on household income for them to invest.
 If they failed to open a CTF account within a year of having received a payment voucher, HMRC opened a stakeholder CTF account on the child's behalf.
 From 1 August 2010 to 1 January 2011 the payment ranged from £50 to £500.

 Family and friends were able to add further sums into the account.
 All capital gains, interest payments and any other money (such as dividends) earned on a CTF are free of tax.

 No money can be withdrawn from the CTF until the child reaches the age of 18, although children can legally take control of their CTF when they reach 16 (becoming the “registered contact”).
-The first CTFs will mature in September 2020.
+The first CTFs matured in September 2020.
 The last CTFs will mature in 2029.